 The costs associated with applying to college can quickly add up and taking advantage of the SAT fee waiver program can help you save money.
-At the College Board, we believe that there should be no cost barriers for students applying to colleges.
-This post will provide you with key details on this program: who qualifies, what fees are waived, what fees are not waived, how to access your fee waiver, and more.
+At College Board, we believe that there should be no cost barriers for students to prepare for life after high school.
+This post will provide you with key details on this program:

 Am I Eligible for an SAT Fee Waiver?

 To see if you are eligible for an SAT fee waiver, review the fee waiver eligibility criteria:

 - Check with your school counselor if you’re not sure if you’re eligible.

 - Check if you’ve already received fee waiver benefits by signing in to your College Board account and visiting your My SAT homepage.

 - Once you’ve confirmed your fee waiver eligibility, you’ll have access to your full set of fee waiver benefits.
 You won’t need to get more fee waivers.

 How Do I Get My SAT Fee Waiver Benefits?